Current Monetary Policy Regime

 - management of the overnight interbank market interest rate (until January 2018 - a ruble monetary base) to control the intermediate goal;

-- implementation of the exchange rate policy in the managed floating rate regime; and
+- implementation of the exchange rate policy under the floating rate regime; and

 - open information policy of the National Bank, which provides for informing the general public about the monetary policy.